SpiritCroc/Modular-Remote/guide_supporting_new_devices.md

 \[device\]_tcp_customizable_submenu_names contains the user friendly names of the submenus, \[device\]_tcp_customizable_submenu_numbers the numbers of the customizable submenus, and \[device\]_tcp_customizable_submenu_values the kind of customization (containing either @integer/customizable_submenu_hide_items, @integer/customizable_submenu_receive_names, or @integer/customizable_submenu_hide_items_receive_names).
 If an arrays item names can be changed, you will have to do that from code.

 ## 9. Compare your XML with already included XMLs
-If you feel unsure about how your XML should look, just take a look on already included files \[todo link\]!
+If you feel unsure about how your XML should look, just take a look on [already included files](https://github.com/SpiritCroc/Modular-Remote/blob/master/app/src/main/res/values/strings_tcp_commands_pioneer.xml)!

 ## 10. Share your work
 You don't need to have finished with your work when showing it.
 You can send an email at spiritcroc@gmail.com in order to receive feedback from me on your work (or maybe even an .apk with your work included, so you can test it).